 So, what is Reverb or Reverberation?

 Reverb or reverberation is a physical phenomenon that occurs when a given sound reflects a surface (a building, a wall, furniture, trees, people, or even air) and that reflection goes back to the listener’s ears, getting mixed in the way with the original sound a few milliseconds later.
 This gives the listener a sense of space.

 There are various types of reverbs, so-called algorithms in your typical reverb plugin or hardware reverb unit.
 Before the digital era, studios used to have reverb rooms or halls or reverb chambers where the engineer would feed the audio and capture just the reflections.
 This is still an awesome option if you can afford that, but, as most of us can’t, some cheaper alternatives appeared back then: plates and spring reverbs.

 Plates are bigger and somehow more versatile alternative that uses exactly the same principle as springs, but, with bigger metal plates instead of springs.
 When they first came out in the late 70s, they were not that cheap, but today, if you are good with crafts and know a little bit about electronics.
 You can google instructions and blueprints for making a plate reverb which will cost you less than 300 USD.
-Most reverb plugins and hardware units cover all of this reverb types, and some even have algorithms for bigger spaces such as churches or cathedrals.
+Most reverb plugins and hardware units cover all of these reverb types, and some even have algorithms for bigger spaces such as churches or cathedrals.